Mike111222/space-travelers/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to Zeplin project for the design, Thanks to Microverse, Code Reviewers and my fellow students.
+Use Microverse provided design so far.
+Thanks to Microverse, my fellow authors and code reviewers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>